Highpoint2000/PSTRotator/README.md

 ## Notes:

-In order to use the plugin sensibly, you need a remote-capable rotor and the [PSTRotator (AZ) software](https://www.pstrotator.com/), which provides a web server.
-The rotor can be moved by clicking on the degree ring or in the middle (manual input).
+To use the plugin effectively, you need a remote-capable rotor and the [PSTRotator (AZ) software](https://www.pstrotator.com/), which provides a web server.
+Admins can move the rotor by clicking on the degree ring or in the middle (manual input).
+The control can also be released to visitors using the on/off lock.
-A gray line can be defined in the header of the client script, which marks the rotor limit.
+A gray line that marks the rotor limit can also be defined in the header of the client script.
+If you don't want this, set the variable to 0.

 Users of the [RDS-Logger plugin](https://github.com/Highpoint2000/webserver-logger) please install version 1.3h or higher!